38th Annual Stanford Invitational

 5---I generally start at the bottom (uniqueness) and work to the top (the impact) when deciding.

 6---I’m not a fan of the DA isn’t intrinsic, or a logical policymaker would do both.
 The latter doesn’t make sense if the neg doesn’t read a counterplan that’s like “pass x bill.”
-The former just doesn’t make.
+The former just doesn’t make sense.

 CPs: